edwardshturman/site/app/notes/mdx-nextjs-14.md

 npm install next-mdx-remote
 ```

 At this point, you get to decide the scope of rendering Markdown for your app.
-For my personal site, I've chosen the root route, meaning any `.md` file in the `app/` directory will be rendered.
-If this is what you're looking for, go ahead and create a new file `app/[...slug]/page.tsx`.
+For this site, any `.md` file in the `app/` directory will be rendered.
+If this is what you're looking for, go ahead and create a new file: `app/[...slug]/page.tsx`.

-There are, broadly, three steps we need to implement for this route:
+Our implementation can be boiled down into five steps:

-1. Fetching all `.md` files
+1. Fetch all `.md` files
-2. Reading their contents
+2. Statically generate routes for each file
+3. Read each file's content
-3. Compiling Markdown into HTML
+4. Compile Markdown → HTML

-Let's tackle these one at a time.
+5. Render the generated page

-### Fetching files
+### Fetching files & generating routes

-Let's write a function to return all the "slugs" — filenames that represent routes we'll render — for our app:
+A "slug" is an identifier for a file we want to make available as a route.
+For example, to generate the route `/notes/mdx-nextjs-14`, we want to have a file `mdx-nextjs-14.md` in the `app/notes/` directory.
+Let's write a function to return all the slugs for our app:

 ```typescript
 function getMdSlugs(folder: string, paths: string[] = []) {